 Best time: Anytime

 One of the best and also the most popular places to capture the skyline is to head over to the Islands.
 By taking the ferry you can get off at either Ward’s, Centre or Hanlan’s Islands, and all of them offer a slightly different view.
-For information on the ferries head to torontoisland.com.
+Read our guide and tips on visiting the Toronto Islands.

 Best time: Sunset/blue hour